joeyksclark/reebelo-case-study-website/README.md

 # ReebeloCaseStudyWebsite
-Website for a case study for the full stack position at Reebelo.
+Welcome to the Full Stack Case Study Project for Reebelo

+In this time-constrained project, I present a case study designed for evaluating full-stack developer candidates at Reebelo.
+While this project may contain many TODOs, it serves as a platform for making informed design decisions and ultimately delivering a fully functional product.
+I look forward to discussing those decisions and considerations I would make under different constraints.

 ## To View "Production"
 1. Navigate to https://reebelo-case-study-website.vercel.app/